 - Mothers’ first, middle, and maiden name, current residence, and birth state

-- Any information regarding previous marriages including date, county, and state of dissolution or death of spouse
+- Any information and documentation regarding previous marriages including date, county, and state of dissolution or death of spouse

 - Must be at least 18 years of age OR: